-- a.
-Communication on a professional social media space should be handled in the same manner as communication in a classroom and/or workplace.
-The same standards expected in UCPS professional settings are expected on professional social media sites. - b.
-Employees shall exercise caution, sound judgment, and common sense when using

-- professional social media sites. - c.
-Professional social media communication must be in compliance with existing UCPS policies and applicable laws, including, but not limited to, prohibitions on the disclosure of confidential information and prohibitions on the use of harassing, obscene, discriminatory, defamatory or threatening language. - d.
-No personally identifiable student information may be posted by employees on professional social media sites. - e.
-The Board reserves the right to direct the removal of postings and/or disable a page, of professional social media sites that do not adhere to the law or do not reasonably align with the goals of the district. - f.
-Communication with students shall only occur communicate through professional social media sites and shall follow these guidelines: - 1.
-Professional social media sites that are school-based should be designed to address reasonable instructional, educational, or extra-curricular program matters; - 2.
-Each school year, schools will notify parents about the professional social media activities their children may participate in. - 3.
-Employees using professional social media have no expectation of privacy with regard to their use of such media.
-The district will regularly monitor professional social media sites to protect the school community.
+- principal, director, or department head as appropriate).
+Approval for authoring access shall be available only to District employees.
+Volunteers, visitors, parents and/or students shall not be granted permission to directly author, make changes to, be provided with usernames/passwords, or communicate via district social media accounts. - b.
+Communication on a district social media space should be handled in the same manner as communication in a classroom and/or workplace.
+The same standards expected in UCPS professional settings are expected on professional social media sites. - c.
+All such communication must be consistent with the educational objectives of the District and cannot be used for personal or non-District purposes. - d.
+Employees shall exercise caution, sound judgment, and common sense when using professional social media sites. - e.
+District social media communication must be in compliance with existing UCPS policies and applicable laws, including, but not limited to, prohibitions on the disclosure of confidential information and prohibitions on the use of harassing, obscene, discriminatory, defamatory or threatening language.
+Additionally, licensed employees conform to the Standards of Professional Conduct for North Carolina Educators. - f.
+No personally identifiable student information may be posted by employees on social media sites (including but not limited to district, professional, and personal social media accounts) without permission from the parent/guardian. - g.
+The Board reserves the right to direct the removal of postings and/or disable a page, of professional social media sites that do not adhere to the law or do not reasonably align with the goals of the district without prior notice to the poster. - h.
+The District's social media sites may not be used for commercial, religious, political, or for-profit activities and/or communication.
+The District's social media entries and communications are prohibited from including links to third-party sites with a commercial, political, and/or religious purpose.
+Links to sites selling products; advertising goods and/or services; and/or containing language, images and/or materials that are in violation of District policy are strictly prohibited. - i.
+A post, or comment, that contains vulgar, profane, or racists words; is discriminatory, harassing, threatening; is a violation of privacy; or is a violation of this Policy will be deleted in its entirety without notice to the poster/commenter. - j.
+Communication with students shall only occur communicate through district social media sites and shall follow these guidelines: - 1.
+District social media sites that are school based should be designed to address reasonable instructional, educational, or extra-curricular program matters; - 2.
+Each school year, schools will notify parents about the district social media activities their children may participate in. - 3.
+Employees using district social media have no expectation of privacy with regard to their use of such media.
+The district will regularly monitor district social media sites to protect the school community.